aswinayyolath/stretch-cluster-testing/testing/failover-and-resilience/failover-testing.md

 # Failover Testing

+## Current configuration
+We have 3 brokers and 3 controllers on each of the clusters.
 ```bash
 This document provides a detailed guide on testing failover scenarios, leader election, and topic availability in a multi-cluster Kafka deployment.